paulunder/DestinationDNA/README.md

     Hypothesis 3:

-    We suspect that environmental concerns have a influence between the correlation of proximity to the destination and the preference.
+    We suspect that environmental concerns have an influence on the correlation between proximity to the destination and the preference.

 ## **4. Map the business requirements | Data Visualizations | ML tasks**